karpathy/llama2.c/README.md

 python run_wrap.py
 ```

-I hope to delete this script soon though.
-Anyway, watch the tokens stream by, fun!
+Watch the tokens stream by, fun!
+Help me fix the weird spaces.
 We can also run the PyTorch inference script for comparison:

 ```bash
 python sample.py